 Glamping.
 The concept is simple… surround yourself with nature while still enjoying the comforts and luxury of modern-day life.
 For some that might be not enough “nature”, but for others, it’s the perfect way to enjoy the great outdoors.
-Here’s three of our favorite glamping locations in the High Sierra.
+Here’s eight of our favorite glamping locations in the High Sierra.

 Sequoia High Sierra Camp

 Within the peaceful & serene Kings Canyon National Park is the remote Sequoia High Sierra Camp.
 A true off-the-grid experience, guests must hike in a mile through the tall forested canopy to the tent cabins.
-Once to the compound of tent cabins at an elevation of over 8,200′, you’ll be surrounded but in luxurious accommodations.
+Once to the compound of tent cabins at an elevation of over 8,200′, you’ll be surrounded in luxurious accommodations.
 From five course dinners prepared by a gourmet chef in the open air to tents outfitted with luxurious rugs, feather duvets, and cozy beds, you’ll be living the “high life” literally.
 And just outside your tent flaps, stunning views of the Sierra Nevada at every glance.

 Keough’s Hot Springs